-In the opinion of the Board of Governors, LTE Group has complied with all the provisions of the Governance Code, throughout the year ended 31 July 2018.
-The Board of Governors recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of Corporate Governance at all times.
+In the opinion of the LTE Group Board, LTE Group has complied with all the provisions of the Governance Code, throughout the year ended 31 July 2019.
+The LTE Group Board recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of Corporate Governance at all times.
 In carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges which was published by the Association of Colleges in March 2015 and which was formally recognised by the Board of Governors in May 2015.